+Combining all potential expressions yields a set of 720 profiles $(2 \times 2 \times 3 \times 3 \times 4 \times 5)$ and a set of 258,840 $(\frac{720\times719}{2})$ unique unordered profile pairs.
+In the following, we will refer to each unique profile as a vignette person and each unique profile pair as a vignette.
+We show respondents a selection of vignettes determined via a random draw from the full set.
 Based on the presented information, respondents can use a slider to adjust the initial earnings and to implement their preferred earnings distribution in the vignettes.
 All respondents answered the same selection of vignettes, with some variation in the number of vignettes per respondent-see also our discussion on the "length treatment" below.

 Treatment 1: "Real-person treatment."
-To assess whether hypothetical questions in factorial surveys recover fairness preferences that are consistent with incentivized experiments, we randomize respondents into two groups.
+To assess whether hypothetical questions in factorial surveys recover fairness preferences consistent with incentivized experiments, we randomize respondents into two groups.
 Respondents in the control group complete a series of hypothetical distribution tasks.
 Respondents in the treatment group complete the same series of tasks.
 However, they are informed that one of the vignette persons is a real person.
-Furthermore, they are informed that the allocation of one respondent will be selected to determine the monthly earnings of this person.
+Furthermore, they are informed that the choice of one respondent will be selected to determine the monthly earnings of this person.
 Respondents know that the real person is between 25 and 65 years old, is a resident of the United States, and works in a job to earn money.
 Importantly, this information does not allow respondents to distinguish the real person from any other vignette person.
 They also know that the total earnings of the real person consist of two parts: (i) a fixed payment of \$500 and (ii) a flexible payment that can be changed by the respondent.

 The research team hired a real person in August 2022-see Appendix Table A1 for the characteristics of the real person as displayed in their vignette.
-The hired person was informed that the fixed-term contract would have a duration of one month and that the exact amount of their earnings would be determined by another individual; however, they did not know the exact process of how this happened.
+The hired person was informed that the fixed-term contract would have a duration of one month and that the exact amount of their earnings would be determined by another individual; however, they did not know the exact process of how this happens.
 The person only knew their total earnings would be \$500 or above.
 To determine the potential earnings of the real person, we proceeded in two steps.
-First, we allocated the real person a value of monthly earnings by randomly drawing from the set of potential earnings displayed in Table 1.
+First, we allocated the real person a monthly earnings value by randomly drawing from the set of potential earnings displayed in Table 1.
 Second, we randomly matched the real person with another (hypothetical) vignette person.
-This twostep procedure fixed the volume of earnings in the vignette of the real person at \$5,200.
+This two-step procedure fixed the volume of earnings in the vignette of the real person at \$5,200.
 Therefore, including the fixed payment of \$500, the upper bound of potential earnings for the real person was \$5,700.
-This upper bound would realized if the decisive respondent allocated all the vignette earnings to the real person.
+This upper bound would be realized if the decisive respondent allocated all the vignette earnings to the real person.
 Importantly, the vignette with the real person was presented alongside all other vignettes, and the identity of the real person was concealed from respondents.
-As a consequence, respondents also faced situations in which the potential earnings implications were even higher.
-The average earnings volume in the displayed vignettes, and therefore the average upper bound of potential payments to the real person from the respondents' perspective, was \$11,420 in the main vignettes of the preference module.
+Consequently, respondents also faced situations in which the potential earnings implications were even higher.
+The average earnings volume in the displayed vignettes-and therefore the average upper bound of potential payments to the real person from the respondents' perspective-was \$11,420 in the main vignettes of the preference module.
 Furthermore, we ensured the salience of the real-world consequences through a training task.
-Specifically, we trained respondents on an example vignette and highlighted the potential earnings consequences for the real person after respondents had made their distributional choice.
+Specifically, we trained respondents on an example vignette and highlighted the potential earnings consequences for the real person after respondents had made their distributional choices.